0xsequence-demos/kit-embedded-wallet-remix-cloudflare-boilerplate/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+> [!WARNING]
+> In our experience, we recommend avoiding pnpm on remix projects on cloudflare, until further notice.